Get help right away!

 - 24/7 Confidential crisis hotline including support and advocacy for domestic violence and sexual assault victims.

 To preserve evidence of sexual assault, if you have not already done so, do not shower or brush teeth.
 Place clothes, sheets, etc. into paper bag and bring to hospital.

 Mercy Medical Center – (413) 748-9000

 - Specialized sexual assault exams including evidence collection, preventative treatment for sexually transmitted infections and pregnancy.

 - Services are available during regular office hours.
 Provides health services including sexually transmitted infection testing and emergency contraception.

-- For additional assistance, please contact Deputy Title IX Coordinator for School of Professional and Continuing Studies: Camille Elliott, MS, CAGS; Associate Director of Student Services (413) 748-3978 263 Alden Street Springfield, MA 01109
+- For additional assistance, please contact Deputy Title IX Coordinator for Online and Regional Campus Students: Camille Elliott, MS, CAGS; Associate Director of Student Services (413) 748-3978 263 Alden Street Springfield, MA 01109

 Interim Measures: When the College receives a report of gender-based misconduct interim remedies to prevent further acts of misconduct and to provide a safe educational and/or work environment are implemented as necessary.
 The College will determine the necessity and scope of any interim remedies on a case-by-case basis.
 Even when a person involved in the Title IX process does not specifically request that protective action be taken, the College may choose to impose interim remedies at its discretion to monitor the safety of any individual, the broader College community, or the integrity of the review process.